janfri/regtest/README.md

-Each time you run one ore more samples file the corresponding results file will be overwritten (or generated if not yet existend) with the actual result values of your samples.
+Each time you run one ore more samples file the corresponding results file will be overwritten (or generated if not yet existent) with the actual result values of your samples.
-So source code version control programm is the tool to determine changes between older runs of the samples.
+So source code version control program is the tool to determine changes between older runs of the samples.
 Therefore the samples file and their corresponding results files should be taken under version control.